My Funded Futures Rules: Rapid, Builder, Flex & Pro

 The drawdown rule is the single most common reason accounts fail at MFF.
 Getting this wrong once ends your evaluation or funded account instantly.

-MFF uses a Max EOD (End of Day) Drawdown set at 3%.
+MFF uses a Max EOD (End of Day) trailing drawdown.
+The drawdown amount varies by account size and is shown in the evaluation tables above.
 The trailing drawdown locks at $100 plus the initial starting balance.

 In practice, "end of day" means your drawdown floor updates based on where your account closes each session, not where it peaked intraday.
 So if your equity swings up $1,000 during the day but you close flat, the floor doesn't move.
 That gives you room to let trades work without the drawdown tightening against you mid-session.